 - Next to Set new files default, click your preferred default setting:

-- Set the dropdown to Available offline to make any new file added to a team member’s Dropbox account default to available offline.
+- Set the dropdown to Local to make any new file added to a team member’s Dropbox account default to available offline.